-- In accordance with the authority in DoD Directive (DoDD) 5124.02, establishes policy, assign responsibilities, and provides procedures for governing MRT for Service members and the DoD expeditionary civilians (DoD-EC).
-In accordance with Section 708 of Public Law 114-328, develops a standardized combat casualty error instruction for all Service members including the use of standardized trauma training platforms.
-In accordance with Section 708 of Public Law 114-328, develops a standardized combat casualty care instruction for all Service members, including the use of standardized trauma training platforms. - Establishes a requirement to record tactical combat casualty care (TCCC) certification in Service designated training tracking systems. - designated training tracking systems.
+- In accordance with the authority in DoD Directive (DoDD) 5124.02, establishes policy, assigns responsibilities, and provides procedures for governing MRT for Service members and the DoD expeditionary civilians (DoD-EC). - In accordance with Section 708 of Public Law 114-328, develops a standardized combat casualty care instruction for all Service members, including the use of standardized trauma training platforms. - Establishes a requirement to record tactical combat casualty care (TCCC) certification in Servicedesignated training tracking systems.